 English as a Second Language classes help develop reading, writing, listening, and speaking skills in English.
-ESL classes are designed to help students learn English so that they move forward on pathways to high school diplomas, GEDs, college coursework, and/or employment.
+ESL classes are designed to help students learn English so that they move forward on pathways to high school diplomas, GED©, college coursework, and/or employment.

 These classes are for students who speak a first language other than English, and are residents of the United States.
 (Immigrants, Refugees and Citizens)

-The ESL program offers ESL levels 1 - 6 with classes in the morning, afternoon, and evening.
+The ESL program offers ESL levels 1 - 5 with classes in the morning, afternoon, and evening.
 Students who are placed into ESL Level 6 have the opportunity to meet with an advisor and enroll in ABE classes for further skill development.

 During the Educational Interview, students will complete an oral screening, a writing sample, a listening test, and a reading test.
 The scores from these screenings will be used to determine level placement.
 Additionally, students will receive general program information and will have the opportunity to ask any questions they have about the program.

 ABE classes are not ESL classes.
-ABE classes are designed to help move students forward on pathways to high school diplomas, GEDs, college coursework, and/or employment.
-ESL students often transition to ABE once they have completed ESL since ABE is the next step in education.
+ABE classes are designed to help move students forward on pathways to high school diplomas, GED©, college coursework, and/or employment.
+ESL students often transition to ABE once they have completed ESL.
 ABE classes are contextualized to various content areas such as history, science, civics, etc. No matter what goal an ABE student has, the contextualized classes are designed to meet those goals as they all teach increased skills in math, as well as analytical and critical English reading and writing skills.

 Students take ABE classes to:

 - Earn a high school diploma through the High School 21+ program.

-- Increase English and math skills in order to earn higher college placement scores, such as the Compass test currently being used at Cascadia.
+- Increase English and math skills in order to earn higher college placement scores, such as the ACCUPLACER test currently being used at Cascadia.

 - Increase English and math skills in order to get a new or improved job.